websight-io/docs/docs/docs/developers/deployment/linux/index.md

-# Deployment with Linux Docker Compose
+# Deployment to Linux using Docker Compose

-This guide describes an inexpensive setup with predictable monthly pricing.
-We will use a single Ubuntu server with Docker Compose running containers.
+This guide describes a way to deploy WebSight CMS inexpensively and with predictable monthly pricing.
+We will run the platform on a single Ubuntu server, using containers that are configured via Docker Compose.

 !!!
 Warning "Notice"
-        This setup does not focus on reliability (e.g. backups, recovery), scalability and monitoring aspects.
-For the production environments, we recommend using the managed container services.
-See the [AWS ECS deployment guide](../aws-ecs/) for more details.
+        This setup does not address reliability (e.g., backups and recovery), scalability or monitoring considerations.
+For a production environment, we recommend using a managed container service.
+Learn more about deploying on a managed container service in our [AWS ECS deployment guide](../aws-ecs/).

 !!! abstract "Prerequisites"
-    After finishing [Creating and developing WebSight CMS project guide](../../../developers/create-and-develop-project/) you should already have:
+    After completing the [Creating and developing WebSight CMS project guide](../../../developers/create-and-develop-project/) you should have:

     - [Docker](https://docs.docker.com/get-docker/) installed and running on your local machine.
-    - Java 17 (e.g. [AdoptOpenJDK 17](https://adoptium.net/)) and [Maven](https://maven.apache.org/download.cgi) installed on your local machine.
+    - Java 17 (e.g., [AdoptOpenJDK 17](https://adoptium.net/)) and [Maven](https://maven.apache.org/download.cgi) installed on your local machine.

-    To complete this tutorial, you will additionally need:
+    To complete this tutorial, you will also need:

-    - virtual machine (min 2CPUs / 4GB RAM) with Ubuntu 22.x installed
+    - A virtual machine (minimum 2CPUs / 4GB RAM) with Ubuntu 22.x installed
-    - container registry for your project images
+    - A container registry for your project images

-In this guide we will use `DigitalOcean` cloud to:
+In this guide we will use the `DigitalOcean` cloud to:

-- set up a virtual machine (Droplet)
+- set up a virtual machine (which is known as a Droplet on Digital Ocean)
-- configure private container registry
+- configure a private container registry

 ## Step 1: Droplet Setup

 !!! info "Notice"
-        If you have your own vitual machine with Ubuntu installed, you can skip this step and go directly to [step 2](#step-2-install-docker).
+        If you have your own virtual machine with Ubuntu installed and want to run WebSight CMS there, you don't need to set up a Droplet.
+Instead, skip this step and go directly to [step 2](#step-2-install-docker).

 [Create a Droplet](https://docs.digitalocean.com/products/droplets/how-to/create/) with the following specification: